Early years initial teacher training: funding guidance

 You’re required to share data on trainee applications, recruitment and employment outcomes with us.

-You’re required to inform us of your monthly recruitment data as outlined in Annex J of your grant offer letter.
-This is a live and on-going data collection to inform us of recruitment.
+You’re required to inform us of your monthly recruitment data as outlined in your grant offer letter.
+This is a live and on-going data collection.
 Failure to supply this data within the required timeline may affect any future allocation decisions and could lead to the withholding of grant funding.

 Early years ITT trainee data